-Depth Psychology doctoral students who have passed the written comprehensive examination are eligible to take the oral examination in the third year (Spring for CLIE students, Spring for Somatic Studies students, and Summer or Winter depending on the track for Jungian and Archetypal Studies students).
+Depth Psychology doctoral students who have passed the written comprehensive examination are eligible to take the oral examination in the third year (Spring for CLIE students, and Summer or Winter depending on the track for Jungian and Archetypal Studies students).
 This is the final evaluation of students' ability to integrate academic coursework, and the oral exam serves as partial fulfillment of the degree requirements.
 A student who fails the exam will be required to take a tutorial and to remediate the failed examination, by revising their concept paper based on the examiners' feedback during the oral examination and/or by writing a fifteen-page paper judged by the faculty to be a viable doctoral-level presentation.
-Somatic students who fail their oral exam are required to take a tutorial which consists of a virtual oral presentation with two course instructors at a mutually agreed upon time.
 A re-examination fee will be charged to each student's account.
 If the student does not pass the oral exam or the equivalent paper within two attempts, they will be placed on academic disqualification status.

-Integrative Therapy & Healing Practices specialization - Written Comprehensive Examination Students in the Integrative Therapy & Healing Practices specialization who have successfully completed at least 29 units of Ph.D. coursework and who are in good academic standing with no failing grades are eligible to complete the written comprehensive examination.
+Integrative Therapy & Healing Practices specialization - Written Comprehensive Examination Students in the Integrative Therapy & Healing Practices specialization in Track HY who have successfully completed at least 26.5 units of Ph.D. coursework and who are in good academic standing with no failing grades are eligible to complete the written comprehensive examination.
+Students in Track H who have completed at least 29 units of Ph,D. coursework and who are in good academic standing with no failing grades are eligible to complete the written comprehensive exam.